 Condensed Scores are not created by the Setup Wizard.

-If you’re using Garritan’s Jazz and Big Band premium library, there are a lot of Jazz techniques available, triggered by Human Playback from special articulation symbols that are triggered by symbols only in the Jazz Font.
+If you’re using Garritan’s Jazz and Big Band premium library, there are a lot of Jazz techniques available, triggered by Finale's built-in algorithms designed to interpret score markings to create audible changes in dynamics, note durations, and instrument techniques.
+Human Playback generates useful MIDI controller and keyswitch data that can save time editing in a DAW. from special articulation symbols that are triggered by symbols only in the A font that looks like handwritten notation typically seen in Jazz and Studio music..
 If you’re writing a Big Band score and want to include fall-offs, doits and shakes, use the Jazz font – it’ll save a lot of editing later.